bgunnar5/bgunnar5/README.md

 -->

 # I'm Brian Gunnarson
-An aspiring Software Engineer from Eugene, OR
+A Software Engineer from Eugene, OR

 ## My Languages